robseb/Django2FPGAdemo/README.md

 # Django2FPGAdemo

  ![Alt text](pic/pic00.jpg?raw=true "Concept")

-## Demonstration how build with the Django Framework a Management Web interface to interact with the FPGA or other Sensors and actuators
+###Demonstration how build with the Django Framework a Management Web interface to interact with the FPGA or other Sensors and actuators

 **This step by step guide shows how to log Sensor Data from a Soft-IP ADC interface within a SQLite-Database and how to plot this data on a web interface.
 In addition, it is demonstrated how to manage and change the FPGA Configuration with just a web browser.**

 Complex web interfaces for controlling and monitoring of embedded systems are standard today.
 For low quantity FPGA applications, the development of this web application is often time-consuming.
 To accelerate this process, it is important to use powerful web development frameworks with simple to use IDEs such as Django.
 A huge community on desktop site uses that and if the same version of Django runs on the embedded Linux, it is possible to benefit from their knowledge.
 Django has a comprehensive documentation with many demos.
 However, these demos are for typical Desktop- and Cloud- applications and not for embedded applications.
 The imported part of embedded management web applications are the interaction between the web interface and Sensor- or FPGA-data.

-The following step by step guide shows how Django is able to log and present real sensor data in a web application.

-The solution used here is very easy to implement, but cannot be seen as a professional one.

-The target of this demo is to show the accelerometer data of a Terasic DE10 Board inside a web browser.

-The latest version of Django with all necessary tools is pre-installed on [*rsYocto*](https://github.com/robseb/rsyocto), an embedded Linux System of Intel SoC-FPGAs and used as reference here.
+To demonstrated that, is the ADC converter (Analog Devices LTC2308) of a Terasic DE10-Nano- or DE10-Standard Board with an Soft-IP interface connected with the Lightweight HPS to FPGA Bridge to the Hard Processor System (HPS).
+The ARM Cortex-A9 of the HPS run my embedded [*rsYocto*](https://github.com/robseb/rsyocto) Linux, customized for Intel SoC-FPGAs.
+On rsYocto is the Django Framework with all necessary components, like the Apache-Webserver and the SQLite database, are pre-installed.
+This approach is for controlling and management applications and cannot be consider for low latency real-time applications.
+The advantage of the usage SQLite and HTTP with Linux is that these are standard in the desktop world.
+For these are for example API for connecting with cloud services available.

 # Creating a new Django Project